NativeScript/docs-v7/core-concepts/accessing-native-apis-with-javascript.md

 console.log('min(3, 4) = ', java.lang.Math.min(3, 4));
 ```

 The native `java.lang.Math.min()` method expects two integers.
-The Android Runtime knows the signature of `java.lang.Math.min()` function and translates the literals `3` and `4` to their representation in a Java integer data type.
+The Android Runtime knows the signature of the function `java.lang.Math.min()` and translates the literals `3` and `4` to their representation in a Java integer data type.
 The returned integer is also automatically translated to a JavaScript number and passed to `console.log()`.

 # Classes and Objects